The entire book appears at this link with chapters added after appearing online:

 We’ll get that cat.
 He will make a mistake, slip up

-sooner or later.
+sooner or later, run out of lives.
 Over.
 Over and out.”

 “Read your instructions, great white hunter.
 Will sit for a

 while, then head back home.
 Over, over and out.”

 Far out.
 They even paying Joe for that at this point?

 Maybe, the 11th time will prove the charm.

 What do you know, way.
 No doubt about it, that was as close

 as Tyger could get to Bingo LeBeouf, theoretically anyhow, if